magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/create-configuration-files/index.md

   const config = { ...defaultConfig, ...passedConfig };
   ```

-In general, these plugins provide convenience and produces cleaner code in your project.
+In general, these plugins provide convenience and produce cleaner code in your project.

 ## Create the local environment variables file

 Create a `.env` file and assign values to the following environment variables:

 * `MAGENTO_BACKEND_DOMAIN` - Your local Magento store’s host and port.
-* `MAGENTO_PATH` - The absolute path to the root directory of your local Magento store
+* `MAGENTO_BACKEND_PUBLIC_PATH` - PWA files are served from root during development, but
-* `MAGENTO_BACKEND_PUBLIC_PATH` - Your theme’s vendor and name.
-The locale must be `en_US` for now.
+    this environment variable can later be used to simulate a deployed static path.
 * `SERVICE_WORKER_FILE_NAME` - Set this value to `"sw.js"`.

 Your file should look like the following: